 I'm a Georgia native, though I have also lived in Kentucky, North Carolina, and Virginia.
 At the age of 20, I began experiencing debilitating bouts of anxiety and panic.
 The resulting decline in my ability to function led in turn to a deep depression, for which I finally sought help.
 It was this experience that started my lifelong search for the answers to human suffering.

+I am a board certified / nationally certified counselor.
 I hold two Master's Degrees: one in Clinical Mental Health Counseling from Walden University,and one in Religious Studies from Georgia State University, where I also taught briefly.
 I have also studied Literature at Georgia State and Psychology at the University of West Georgia.
 I am a music-lover, a meditation practitioner, a film enthusiast, an avid reader, and the father of two fantastic adult children.
 I live in Kennesaw with my son, Sam, who is an aspiring filmmaker.